cotes2020/jekyll-theme-chirpy/_posts/01Cloud/01AWS/0boto3code/ec2-19ec2resource-SecurityGroup.md

     When you copy an encrypted source snapshot using the Amazon EC2 Query API, you must supply a pre-signed URL.
 This parameter is optional for unencrypted snapshots.
 For more information, see [Query requests](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Query-Requests.html) .

-    The PresignedUrl s```
+    The PresignedUrl ```
-    hould use the snapshot source endpoint, the CopySnapshot action, and include the SourceRegion , SourceSnapshotId , and DestinationRegion parameters.
+    should use the snapshot source endpoint, the CopySnapshot action, and include the SourceRegion , SourceSnapshotId , and DestinationRegion parameters.
 The PresignedUrl must be signed using AWS Signature Version 4.
 Because EBS snapshots a``` re stored in Amazon S3, the signing algorithm for this parameter uses the same logic that is described in [Authenticating Requests: Using Query Parameters (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) in the _Amazon Simple Storage Service API Reference_ .
 An invalid or improperly signed PresignedUrl will cause the copy operation to fail asynchronously, and the snapshot will move to an error state.

     > Please note that this parameter is automatically populated if it is not provided.
 Including this parameter is not required